How to Plan a Tibet Tour on a Budget?

 In addition, if you book in advance or book as a group (3 people or more), you can get a further discount.

 Take a Train to Tibet Instead of Flying to Tibet

 Taking a plane is a quick way to Tibet if you have a very short time schedule to Tibet.
 But if you have enough time, it's a cheap way to take a Tibet train from big cities in China such as Guangzhou, Shanghai, Chengdu, Xining, and Xi'an.
 Besides, taking a train from Xining to Tibet is the shortest and the cheapest.
 By the way, the Qinghai-Tibet railway is worth experiencing once as it's the highest railway in the world and you will see amazing plateau scenery along the way, which you can't see anywhere else.
 The Tibet train tickets can save 1/3 or half of the airline fare according to the train berth class.
 If you choose a hard-sleeper instead of a soft-sleeper, you can further reduce the cost.
 The hard-sleepers are not so bad as you imagine.
-The biggest difference is that a hard-bedroom has 6 berths without a door but the soft-bedroom has 4 berths with a door in a hard-sleeper cabin.
+The biggest difference is that there're 6 berths without a door in a hard-sleeper cabin but 4 berths with a door in a hard-sleeper cabin.

 What’s more, the Tibet train provides travelers with better opportunities to adapt to high altitude.
 The train is equipped with 2 sets of oxygen supply systems, one is a diffuse supply, the oxygen content in the carriage is adjusted by air conditioning.
 When the train is at high altitude, the cabin provides extra oxygen to prevent altitude sickness.
 In emergency cases, every passenger also has a private oxygen supply, and there's a doctor on every train.